astronomer/docs/astro/ci-cd-templates/gitlab.md

 sidebar_label: GitLab
 title: GitLab CI/CD templates
 id: gitlab
-description: Use pre-built templates to get started with automating deploys for your Apache Airflow code from GitLab to Astro
+description: Use pre-built templates for GitLab to automate your Apache Airflow code deploys to Astro
 ---

 Templates are customizable, pre-built code samples that allow you to configure automated workflows using popular CI/CD tools.
 See [Template overview](template-overview.md) to decide which template is right for you and to learn more about CI/CD use cases, see [Set up CI/CD](set-up-ci-cd.md).